clyze/build-tools/gradle-plugin/README.md

   by the dependency resolver (e.g. `[ [ "com.android.support",
   "appcompat-v7" ], [ "com.android.support", "recyclerview-v7" ] ]`).

+* boolean _printConfig_: if `true`, then a "print configuration" directive is used to gather the configuration rules and directives.

 ## Replay the post ##

 When invoking the plugin with the ```cachePost``` option set to true,